 You can share the details of your pitch offline if you prefer.
 Also, make sure that your Facebook presence speaks well for you because most people will check that before they click on the link you posted.

 Getting published isn’t always easy but the results are well worth the toil.
-Even if your first (or fifth) pitch doesn’t get picked up, your work will still make a favorable impression.
+Even if your first (or fifth) blog pitch doesn’t strike a winning note, craft and refine it some more.
+In the long term, good work will always make a favorable impression.

 Now that online content stays alive for years, you can build a sizable writer’s equity if you do this right.
 So make your query the single most important piece of unpublished work you write!

 What are the Best practices for pitching your Guest Blog?